nikola-kovacevic/api-framework/README.md

     - [ ] Mailgun connection or some other service
     - [ ] Email templates (i.e. activation, system message, password reset)
 12. Translate service
-    - [ ] Get's the translation from DB / or file
+    - [ ] Get the translation from DB or file
     - [ ] Returns default language translation if none found

 ## USED ENVIRONMENT VARIABLES